mihahauke/misio_labs/README.md

 * attendance is mandatory (as per Uni code); in case of any doubts about scoring/cheating lack of attendance may result in disadvantageous consideration
 * a solution has to be submited before a start of the next class; every started week of delay results in -20% penalty (sometimes you'll have 2 weeks for a task)
 * sharing your code or solutions is prohibited (you may however share your thoughts and ideas)
-* submitting someone else's code will result in grade **2/2** and any legal repercussions available
+* submitting someone else's solutions will result in grade **2/2** and any legal repercussions available

 # [Lab1 Intelligent agents](lab1) (10 pts)
 Introduction to artificial intelligence basics: agents, environments, rationality etc.